gpmd/playbook/_posts/pages/2014-03-11-how-to-edit-the-playbook.md

 The Playbook is a flat file site built on [Jekyll](http://jekyllrb.com/) and hosted on [GitHub Pages](http://pages.github.com/).

+**Note:** *If you use [prose.io](http://prose.io/) to edit the site there are a number of known issues/bugs.
+If you encounter any strange behaviour it's usually best to just close the browser window and then reload the page.*

 ## Signing up and logging in

 1. In order to edit the site please ask one of the administrators to add you to the Github team.
 If you don't have a Github account you can [sign up for a free one here](https://github.com/join).